Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 I start to use it every day for respect of the people around me.

-And ever since I've been taking creatine, there's been a pep in my step, and these boys have fallen in line because you got a creatine boss.
+And ever since I've been taking creatine, there's been a pep in my step, and these boys have fallen in line because you've got a creatine balls.
 What has that done for me?

 It's not just for building muscles, it has become a daily essential for strength, focus, recovery, aging, and cognitive performance.

 So now Momentous is making your daily creatine routine even easier with new creatine chews.
 These bite-sized lemon lime chews make consistency effortless.

-You just chew and go, boys.
+You just chew and go, boys,

-and girl, the one girl watching.
-Each shoe delivers exactly one gram of Crea Pure Creatine Monohydrate.
+and the one girl watching.
+Each chew delivers exactly one gram of creature creatine monohydrate, the gold standard single source from Germany.

-Momentous spent years testing until they created the first chewable that actually meets the Momentus standard TM.
-Uncompromising science, meticulous sourcing, and real transparency.
+Momentus spent years testing until they created the first chewable that actually meets the Momentus standard TM.

-I hate when they lie.
 No artificial sweeteners, no fillers, just science-backed clinically proven performance in a portable, craveable format.

 Whether you're training, working, or traveling, this is a performance without pause.
-Pause.
+Pause!

 Mages support your body and your brain every single day.
-Unlike generic brands, Momentous doesn't follow trends, they perfect the fundamentals, and this is creatine done right.
+Unlike generic brands, Momentus doesn't follow trends.

-Right now, Momentous is offering our listeners 35% off your first order with promo code TAFS.
+Right now, Momentous is offering our listeners 35% off your first order with Promo Code TAFS.
 Go to livemomentous.com and use promo code TAFS for up to 35% off your first order.

 That's livemomentous.com, promo code TAFS.

 When my life gets busy, meal prep usually falls off the list.
-And even when we do it, it's the same boring chicken and rice on repeat.

-with 20 new recipes every week made from nutrient-rich ingredients, Tempo keeps things exciting and helps you stay consistent with healthy habits.
+with 20 new recipes every week, made from nutrient-rich ingredients, Tempo keeps things exciting and helps you stay consistent with healthy habits.

 And no matter what your goals, there's a tempo meal for you, protein-packed meals with up to 30 grams of protein, calorie-conscious, carb-conscious, or even fiber-rich.